binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 JavaScript is an inherently flexible and undisciplined language.
 This quality is a double edged sword.
 It provides us with extreme power and also allows us to slaughter ourselves.
 Discipline is very much needed in order to stay safe and be able to reason about our applications as they grow larger.

-I've been involved in many JavaScript project rescue missions where a development team can no longer understand what the monster they have created is doing, what state it is in and why?
+I have been involved in many JavaScript project rescue missions where a development team can no longer understand what the monster they have created is doing, what state it is in and why?
 In almost all occasions, the developers on the team do not have a deep understanding of the language and often of any language.
 Because of this I always try and push the fact that JavaScript developers must do everything they can to understand the language.
 In most cases this means taking their learning home and getting intimate with JavaScripts beauty.

-Because of the distinct lack of discipline within JavaScript (unlike most other languages) I try and bring as much understanding around techniques that can help impose the extra rigour where and when it's needed.
+Because of the distinct lack of discipline within JavaScript (unlike most other languages) I try and bring as much understanding around techniques that can help impose the extra rigour where and when it is needed.
 The beautiful thing about JavaScript is that when you really need to do something unconventional, you can, but I like to **weigh up the trade-offs** of either approach.

 #### Static Type Checking

 In JavaScript we need as much help as we can to fail fast.
 Static type checking gives us this.
 It also feels like the step before DbC.

 * [flow](http://flowtype.org/) looks to be a good option.
-Providing consumers with the option of introducing type checking progressivly and/or to certain parts that make the most sense.
+Providing consumers with the option of introducing type checking progressively and/or to certain parts that make the most sense.
 Or rather missing parts that require the extra flexibility.

 #### Design by Contract (DbC)

 Enforcing preconditions, postconditions and invariants in our routines.
-That's right, we can even employ this design principle in JavaScript.
+That is right, we can even employ this design principle in JavaScript.
 I wrote about DbC in a [previous post](http://blog.binarymist.net/2010/10/11/lsp-dbc-and-nets-support/#dbc) in regards to usage in .Net.
 In JavaScript, I believe the DbC principle is even more important as part of adding discipline and keeping us on the straight and narrow.
 I believe DbC is the principle that helps us achieve the [Liskov Substitution Principle](http://blog.binarymist.net/2010/10/11/lsp-dbc-and-nets-support/#lsp), which is the 'L' in the SOLID design mnemonic.
-These are the offerings I've noticed that provide support:
+These are the offerings I have noticed that provide support:

 1. [ristretto-js](https://code.google.com/p/ristretto-js/w/list)
 2. [contract-js on NPM](https://www.npmjs.com/package/contracts-js)
   * [contract.js at home](http://www.contractsjs.org/)
 3. [contractual on NPM](https://www.npmjs.com/package/contractual)

 In many cases you can implement your cross cutting code contracts using AOP.
-This gets it out of your code, so that it's not in your face.
+This gets it out of your code, so that it is not in your face.

 ### Forming Habits

 _Todo_

 %% Start out the way you want to end.